adamdigital/Goverance-from-Below/README.md

 Governance-from-Below
 ====================

-JP Research site see governancefrombelow.net

 Supports LSE, Professor JP Faguet's research on democracy.

+See the site at http://www.governancefrombelow.net